tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Are written agreements in place with every processor, sub-processor, and PI-handling vendor?
 - Do those agreements address: scope and purpose of processing, confidentiality, security measures, sub-processor controls, audit rights, breach notification timelines, return/destruction at end of term, restrictions on cross-border transfer, and cooperation with data-subject requests?
 - For each vendor, has a due-diligence assessment been performed (security certifications, sub-processor list, location of processing, government-access risk)?
-- Is the obligation to ensure comparable/equivalent protection cited and documented (PIPEDA Schedule 1, Principle 4.1.3; BC PIPA s.
-33; Alberta PIPA Regulation s.
-13.1; Quebec Law 25 s.
-17; GDPR Art.
-28)?
+- Is the obligation to ensure comparable/adequate protection conveyed (PIPEDA Schedule 1, Principle 4.1.3; Quebec Law 25 s.
+17)?

-### 5i.
-Mandatory PIA / DPIA / Pre-Approval Triggers

-- Does Quebec Law 25, s.
-3.3 require a PIA (any IT system or electronic service delivery project involving PI)?
-- Does Quebec Law 25, s.
-17 require a transfer-specific PIA for any communication of PI outside Quebec?
-- Does GDPR Art.
-35 require a DPIA, applying the Art.
-29 WP/EDPB nine criteria?
-Is Art.
-36 prior consultation triggered?
-- Does the OIPC BC, OIPC Alberta, OPC, or CAI have published guidance recommending a PIA, prior consultation, or notification for this type of processing?
-- For health-sector processing: does PHIPA (Ontario), HIA (Alberta), or another provincial statute trigger a separate PIA obligation?

 ### 5j.
 Enforcement and Precedent — Prompt Questions